-Access to computing resources is a privilege to which all college faculty, staff, and students are entitled.
-Access may also be granted to individuals outside the college for purposes consistent with the mission of the College.
-Certain responsibilities accompany that privilege and understanding them is important for all computer users.
+Access to technology resources is a privilege Southern West Virginia Community and Technical College grants to all college faculty, staff, and students.
+Access may also be granted to individuals outside the College for purposes consistent with the mission of the College, and users are responsible for complying with this policy.